-Monreith has safe beaches for swimming, rock pools and caves.
+Monreith has four safe beaches for swimming, rock pools and caves.
 Car parking is free at almost all local attractions.

 Touring / Cycling

 The South West of Scotland has many great cycle routes ranging from the 7 Stanes in the Galloway Forest Park to The South West Coastal Cycle Route (named SW300).

 The SW300 is a 300 mile journey through Dumfries & Galloway; following Coastal Roads to Forest Drives with views over Lochs & Glens.

 Originally designed for a charity endurance race which raised £15k, the riders decided it should be a route to enjoy while taking in the many views D&G has to offer.